-Handle the event to perform additional initialization operations that are specific to your application, to validate the values of parameters, or to change the parameter values before the SqlDataSource control performs the insert operation.
-The connection to the underlying data source is not yet open when the event handler delegate is called.
-Therefore, you cannot cancel the operation directly by calling the Cancel method on the DbCommand object that is exposed by the SqlDataSourceCommandEventArgs property.
-You can, however, cancel the database operation by setting the Cancel property of the SqlDataSourceCommandEventArgs object to true.
+Handle the event to perform additional initialization that is specific to your application, to validate the values of parameters, or to change the parameter values before the ObjectDataSource control performs the insert operation.
+The parameters are available as an IDictionary collection that is accessed by the InputParameters property, which is exposed by the ObjectDataSourceMethodEventArgs object.

 For more information about handling events, see Consuming Events.